 Their experimental demonstration effectively cloaked a metal cylinder from radio waves using one layer of loop antennas.
 The system can be scaled up to cloak larger objects using more loops, and Eleftheriades says the loops could become printed and flat, like a blanket or skin.

 For now, the antenna loops must be manually attuned to the electromagnetic frequency they need to cancel.
-But in future, researchers say, they could function both as sensors and active antennas, adjusting to different waves in real time, much like the technology behind noise-cancelling headphones.
+But in the future, researchers say, they could function both as sensors and active antennas, adjusting to different waves in real time, much like the technology behind noise-canceling headphones.

 Work on developing a functional invisibility cloak began around 2006, but early systems were necessarily large and clunky – if you wanted to cloak a car, for example, in practice you would have to completely envelop the vehicle in many layers of metamaterials in order to effectively “shield” it from electromagnetic radiation.
 The sheer size and inflexibility of that approach makes it impractical for real-world uses.